Guidance on air freight of medicines

 The International Air Transport Association’s Perishable Cargo Regulations and Temperature Control Regulations is the industry’s framework for meeting GDP.
 The purpose of the regulations include:

-- Define labelling requirements
+- defining labelling requirements

-- Recommend handling procedures
+- recommending handling procedures

 In order to minimise risk, shippers should always collaborate with the air carrier, either directly or through the designated freight forwarding agent.
 It is essential to do this in order to define and agree the service level needed to meet the shipper’s requirements.

-Temperature control within the cargo holds of most aircraft is limited and wide variations can occur throughout the hold; these variations depend upon placement, location, time at altitude, and the duration of the flight.
 However, the greatest and most frequent vulnerability to temperature exposure occurs on the airport tarmac when goods are exposed to the elements before aircraft loading, or during unloading.
-Every precaution should be made to limit this exposure.
-Shippers are encouraged to work with their air service suppliers to minimise tarmac times
+You should make every precaution to limit this exposure: work with your air service suppliers to minimise tarmac times

 2. GDP Principles of transportation